K-Guan/private/google_chrome/auto-comments.md

 ###[A] This answer should be a dupe vote/flag (can't flag)
 If you think that the question you linked and this question are same, once you have sufficient [reputation](//$SITEURL$/help/whats-reputation), you will be able to [flag](//$SITEURL$/privileges/flag-posts) or [vote to close](//$SITEURL$/privileges/close-questions) this question as dupe the question you linked instead of post an answer.

+###[A] This is just a garbage
+This is a garbage post by a 1-rep unregistered user without meaningful contributions.
+Flag as "Rude or abusive" to destroy it quickly without poorly seeding the spam detector (see [this Meta answer](http://meta.stackoverflow.com/a/317611/4174897)).